BMW Performance Parts

 The new generation BMW M Carbon Ceramic Brakes provide braking power that is unmatched by any conventional brakes.
 These brakes are made for any weather conditions while being lightweight with significant strength endurance.

 M Carbon Ceramic brakes are made from durable carbon compound ceramic materials to withstand extreme temperatures from the high-performance demands of the track.
 Also known as the BMW C/SiC (Carbon Fiber Reinforced Silicon Carbide) Brakes, the M Carbon Ceramic Brake discs are fabricated from carbon fibers.
-The brake calipers are painted in eye-catching gold adorn with the signature BMW M logo.
+The brake calipers are painted in eye-catching gold adorned with the signature BMW M logo.
 The brake discs are manufactured by Brembo SGL Carbon Ceramic Brakes GmbH.

 The M Carbon Ceramic Brakes are lighter and better in performance than the M Compound Brakes or the conventional brakes.